korken89/ssmarshal/README.md

 ## Testing

-This library was regularly fuzz tested with AFL for correct handling of arbitrary input.
-With the new version, that hasn't been conducted yet.
-I plan on updating to cargo-fuzz/LibFuzzer and significantly expanding the fuzzing test suite.
+The `roundtrip` test suite exercises almost all of the functionality of ssmarshal, with coverage over 95% (missing mostly some of the error cases for invalid/unsupported types).

+This library is extensively fuzz tested with `cargo-fuzz` (libFuzzer) before every release.
+See the `fuzz` directory for the scripts used.